HTML Text Formatting Guide

 Key Features

-• Positioning - Renders text half a character above the normal line.
+• Positioning - Renders text above the text baseline, roughly half a character higher.

 Best Practices for Using Formatting Tags